 Built from a place of community, The Meteor offers a space for creators to share their stories across mediums such as journalism and photography, or through live events.
 The work highlighted on the platform also includes more information for how readers can get involved to support the issue being addressed.

-At the helm of The Meteor is film director, activist, author, and artist Paola Mendoza, whose most recent work includes the art installation Immigrants Are Essential honoring undocumented immigrants who died from COVID-19.
+One of the leaders behind The Meteor is film director, activist, author, and artist Paola Mendoza, whose most recent work includes the art installation Immigrants Are Essential honoring undocumented immigrants who died from COVID-19.
 Mendoza, also the co-founder and artistic director of the original Women’s March, is a key member of the over 30-person collective of journalists, artists, and activists behind the platform.

 Global Citizen spoke with Mendoza about the importance of representation in storytelling, how everyday people can uplift vulnerable and underrepresented groups, and the intersection between LGBTQ+ and immigration rights.